wesleytian/blog/content/2019/whitney.md

 <img src="/whitney/trail_crest_west.jpg" alt="Trail Crest"
 title="" class="center_norm_rounded"/>
-<center> *8:45 a.m – Looking west from the Trail Crest* </center>
+<center> *8:45 a.m – Mile 9: Looking west from the Trail Crest* </center>

 As we neared the summit, Doug ran out of water.
-Without water at such an altitude was a recipe for disaster.
-Since we carried water filters with us, I suggested that the next person who had to piss should piss into my water filter instead.
+Hiking without water at such an altitude was a recipe for disaster.
+Since we carried water filters with us, I suggested that the next person who had to piss should piss into one of our water filter instead.

-Newton was the next to piss so he pissed into my filter.
+Newton was the next to piss so he pissed into the filter.
 Doug refused to drink water that had been filtered from piss, so Newton offered the remaining of his water to Doug and decided to drink the filtered piss himself.
 According to Netwon, the filtered urine was slightly bitter but otherwise tasted fine.

 <img src="/whitney/towards_summit.jpg" alt="Summit"
 title="" class="center_norm_rounded"/>